Córdoba, Argentina: Ethnicity

 The largest ethnic groups in Córdoba are Italians/Italian Argentine and Spaniards/Spanish Argentine (mostly Galicians and Basques/Basque Argentine).
 Waves of immigrants from other European countries arrived in the late 19th and early 20th centuries.
 From the rest of Western Europe came immigrants from Switzerland, Germany, United Kingdom, Ireland and Scandinavia (especially Sweden).
 Other Europeans also arrived from nations such as Croatia, Poland, Hungary, Russia, Romania, Ukraine, Armenia and the Balkans (especially Greece, Serbia and Montenegro).
 By the 1910s, 43 percent of the city population was non-native Argentine after immigration rates peaked.
-Important Lebanese, Georgian, Syrian and Armenian communities have had a significant presence in commerce and civic life since the beginning of the 20th century.
+Important Lebanese, Syrian and Armenian communities have had a significant presence in commerce and civic life since the beginning of the 20th century.

 Most immigrants, regardless of origin, settled in the city or around Greater Córdoba.
 However, in the early stages of immigration, some formed settlements (especially agricultural settlements) in different parts of the city, often encouraged by the Argentine government and/or sponsored by private individuals and organizations.

 Demographic distribution

-Córdoba is the second largest city in the country in population and concentrates 40.9% of the Córdoba Province population of 3,216,993 inhabitants and represents almost 3.3% of the Argentine population, which according to estimates to June 2008, reached 39,745,613 inhabitants.
+Córdoba is the second largest city in the country in population and concentrates 40.9% of the Córdoba Province population of 3,216,993 inhabitants and represents almost 3.3% of the Argentine population, which is 43 million inhabitants.
 Driven by migration both domestic and from abroad, the city's rate of population growth was an elevated 3.2% annually from 1914 to 1960; but, it has been declining steadily since then, and has averaged around 0.4% a year, since the national census of 2001.

 According to the last provincial census of 2008, the city has 1,315,540 inhabitants, representing an increase of 3.78% with regard to the 1,267,521 registered during the national census of 2001.

 Greater Córdoba is the metropolitan area of the city of Córdoba, a union of medium localities of the department Colón, from the north to the south.
 Greater Córdoba is the second-largest urban agglomeration in Argentina in both population and surface area.

 The growth of the metropolitan area was not equal in all directions, it spreads approximately up to 50 km to the northwest of the Córdoba city centre in a thin succession of small localities.
 This is almost the maximum distance from the Buenos Aires city center to the most distant of its metropolitan area points; whereas in the rest of the cardinal points it comes to 15 km.

 The city receives a constant flow of students from the northeastern and southwestern regions of Argentina and of other South American countries, owed principally to the National University of Córdoba, which increases gradually the city population.
 Córdoba grows constantly, expanding especially towards the southern areas of Alta Gracia and Villa Carlos Paz.